Larry P. Schulz

 He is survived and mourned by his wife, Dixie; his daughters Erin (Brian) Crommett and Kember (Nathan) Anderson; his grandchildren Gabriel and Nicholas Crommett, and Emilee and Zackary Anderson; his siblings Jim (Marjean) Schulz, Duane (Debbie) Schulz, Reyne (Dave) Fisher, Janel (Dan) Forney, Donna (Dennis) Stith, Lorie (John) McAnelly, Rodney (Lisa) Schulz, Rita (Don) Shaw, and Peggy (Arvon) Heidt; brother-in-law Robert Hildebrant; and numerous nieces, nephews and cousins.

-In lieu of flowers, please donate to the charity of your choice.
+In lieu of flowers, please donate to the charity of your choice and say a prayer for Larry.

 Services